-A man tried to cut in line at a haunted ride in the Detroit area.
+A man in Michigan tried to cut in line at a haunted ride in the Detroit area.
 The decision cost him his life.

-Now, the man who shot him to death will head to prison for years.
+Now, the man who shot him to death will be in prison for years.

-Last month, a Michigan judge sentenced Damon Parker Terrelle, 19, to 17-50 years in prison for the incident, according to Fox 2 Detroit.
+A Michigan judge sentenced Damon Parker Terrelle, now 20, to 17 to 50 years in prison for the incident, according to Fox 2 Detroit.
 He shot and killed Douglas Reese, 29, in the incident.

 Terrelle was convicted of second-degree homicide, carrying a concealed weapon and felony firearms, according to Fox 2 Detroit.
 The alleged incident happened on Sept.
-29, 2020, at the Erebus Haunted Attraction in Pontiac, Michigan.
+29, 2020, at the Erebus Haunted Attraction in Pontiac.

-She said they, along with three friends, went to the attraction.
+Stokes said she and Reese, along with three friends, went to the attraction.
 But the couple left to purchase a facemask for a friend, according to the Oakland Press.
-When the two returned, they tried to get back to their friends ahead of them in line.
+When the two returned, they tried to get back to their friends, who were ahead of them in line.

 However, Terrelle wouldn’t let them through.

-Stokes said she and Reese decided to go back to the car and Terrelle followed them.
-Reese was standing near his car when gunshots started and she fell to the ground, according to the Oakland Press.
+Stokes said she and Reese decided to go back to their car and Terrelle followed them.
+Reese was standing near his car when gunshots rang out and she fell to the ground, according to the Oakland Press.

 “I was nervous.
 I was in a panic,” Stokes said, according to the report.